Spotting Red Flags During Community Theatre Auditions: Performer Edition

 In Part 1, I wrote about red flag to keep an eye out for with community theatre auditions from the perspective of performers.
 But sometimes the red flags come from those walking into the room as opposed to those sitting behind the table.

 If you’re directing community theatre long enough, you start realizing auditions aren’t just about talent.
-They’re a preview.
-Not of the show, but of the rehearsal room.
+They’re a preview of the rehearsal room, not just the show.

-Because plenty of people can sing the 32 bars.
-Plenty of people can nail the monologue.
+Because plenty of people can sing the 32 bars or nail the monologue.
 Plenty of people can look great for exactly ninety seconds and then spend the next ten weeks making everyone’s life harder.

 And I don’t say that to be cruel.
 Community theatre is volunteer-driven.
 People are juggling jobs, kids, commutes, stress, and a body that suddenly decides it hates dairy on opening weekend.
 Everyone is doing their best.